heidelberg-hepml/lgatr/docs/source/symmetrybreaking.rst

 (only invariant under :math:`SO(2)`) or :math:`\Delta R` (invariant under :math:`SO(2)`) as a scalar input feature in L-GATr.
 The Lorentz-equivariant architecture treats these inputs as scalars by construction, leading to Lorentz symmetry breaking.

+Implementing this approach is straightforward, just construct the unbroken-subgroup-invariant feature and pass it as a scalar input to the model.